-You can also visit our blog, where we've been talking a lot about bike policy lately, and where we'll be posting about the upcoming bike to work week.
+You can also visit our blog, where we've been talking a lot about bike policy lately, and where we'll be posting about Bike Winter.

 Thanks for checking out Stray Cat Bicycles.